f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Appliance Mode for F5OS
 =======================

 If you would like to prevent root / bash level access to the F5OS layer, you can enable **Appliance Mode**, which operates in a similar manner as TMOS appliance mode.
 Enabling Appliance mode will disable the root account, and access to the underlying bash shell is disabled.
 The admin account to the F5OS CLI is still enabled.
 This is viewed as a more secure setting as many vulnerabilites can be avoided by not allowing access to the bash shell.
 In some heavily audited environments, this setting may be mandatory, but it may prevent lower level debugging from occurring directly in the bash shell.
+It can be disabled on a temporary basis to do advanced troubleshooting, and then re-enabled when finished.

 Enabling Appliance Mode via the CLI
 -----------------------------------